 Recent homicide and related grave offences cases include:

-- In early 2018 she secured a manslaughter conviction by reason of diminished responsibility for a client charged with murdering his grandmother by trying to behead her, leading Daniella Waddoup.
+In 2018 she secured a manslaughter conviction by reason of diminished responsibility for a client charged with murdering his grandmother by trying to behead her, leading Daniella Waddoup.

-- In Autumn 2016 she secured an acquittal for a man accused of the ‘mercy killing’ of his father
+In 2016 she secured an acquittal for a man accused of the ‘mercy killing’ of his father.

 She is known for her tactical skill and determination in achieving positive results for clients while providing them with a sympathetic and sensitive approach.